 The TSPR identified several roadway facilities as candidates for ITS and active roadway management strategies.
-Figure 4-7 summarizes the projects and associated recommendations along with projects adopted in the FY 2021-FY 2025 TIP (refer to Appendix D).
+Figure 4-7 summarizes the projects and associated recommendations along with projects adopted in the FY 2021-FY 2025 TIP (refer to Table 6-1 in Chapter 6).